8go/nostr-commander-rs/README.md

           Converts public keys in 'hex' format into the corresponding Bech32 ('npub1...') format.
 See also --npub-to-hex

-      --get-pubkey-entity [<KEY>...]
-          Get the entity of one or multiple public keys.
-Details:: This will show you for every public key given if the key represents a Nostr account (usually an individual) or a public Nostr channel.
-It might also return "Unknown" if the entity of the key cannot be determined.
-          E.g. this can be helpful to determine if you want to use --subscribe-author or --subscribe-channel

       --subscribe-pubkey [<KEY>...]
           Subscribe to one or more public keys.
 Details:: Specify each public key in form of 'npub1SomePublicKey'.
 Alternatively you can use the